 Minnie mixed the three lots of dough together producing some beautiful swirly patterns, & the colours soon blended to form our ocean dough.

 We wanted to create some surf for our sea, so added a little cotton wool.
 This not only gave the impression of crashing waves, but blended really well with the play dough after it had been played with again, & again!

 Minnie enjoyed exploring the ocean play dough, but was concerned the animals didn't have a beach, so we added a tray of sand to the play!

 Adding a sandy area to the ocean play was useful for introducing animals that live both on land & in the sea.

-This pop up book is full of short, fun, descriptive poems relating to a selection of creatures living in the ocean.
+One of the books we're currently reading, & one which is a great accompaniment for any ocean themed play is 'Commotion in the Ocean' by Giles Andreae.
+This pop-up book is full of short, fun, descriptive poems relating to a selection of creatures living in the ocean.
 Fun to read, with bright illustrations to explore.
-M has been reciting parts of the text during her play with the ocean playdough, particularly the characteristics of the animals (the dolphins squeaking, & the lobsters clippetty-clapping snippety-snapping) as they swim & explore their habitat.
+Minnie has been reciting parts of the text during her play with the ocean play dough, particularly the characteristics of the animals (the dolphins squeaking, & the lobsters clippetty-clapping snippety-snapping) as they swim & explore their habitat.

 Minnie loved this ocean play dough alongside the soundtrack of the sea.
 Now we can't wait to head off to the beach again!